Teaching

 “We forget that we have a body once we reach adulthood.
 Before that, it was the first thing we remembered as we woke in the morning glee full and proud that we learned to step out of our beds.
 We remember we have a body, we are reminded we have a body, we take detours in order to re-discover daily we have a body”

-The agility we have to orientate ourselves in space it is a gift.
+The agility we have to orientate ourselves in space is a gift.
 As we move through space, the chemical rush we receive to the brain enhances our perception of “Body Body Body”.

 Teaching projects held in my base Amsterdam